brownhci/WebGazer/README.md

 * Ability to integrate demonstation HTML into website
 * An integrated, intuitive and sleek action bar
+* Informative "help" module accessible at all times
 * Structured calibration system
 * Accuracy measure of predictions
 * Video feedback: lighting & positioning